-After you eat, digestion breaks down the consumed food in to glucose.
+After you eat, digestion breaks down the consumed food into glucose.
 Glucose enters the bloodstream and travels to the cells to be utilized as energy.

 If an individual has type 2 diabetes, the cells do not respond to insulin hormone as expected.
-As a result, there is reduction in amount of glucose that moves inside the cells and an increase outside the cells.
+As a result, there is a reduction in the amount of glucose that moves inside the cells and an increase outside the cells.
 This is what endocrinologists refer to as hyperglycemia or high blood glucose levels.

-In type 2 diabetes, the cells are starved for energy and this makes the individual tired and fatigue all the time.
+In type 2 diabetes, the cells are starved for energy and this makes the individual tired and fatigued all the time.
 Type 2 diabetes requires controlling the blood glucose; otherwise, the blood vessels may become damaged.
 Early Prevention of Type 2 Diabetes is possible if you understand its effects on your body, and work towards it accordingly.

 The urbanization of the Indian lifestyle is the leading cause of diabetes due to increasing obesity, insulin resistance, and associated metabolic causes.
-Heredity is also one of the primary concerns of diabetes. is a parent has type 2 diabetes, the child has 15% chances of developing same.
+Heredity is also one of the primary concerns of diabetes.
+If a parent has type 2 diabetes, the child has a 15% chance of developing the same.

-- What are the diagnostic criteria for diabetes?
+What are the diagnostic criteria for diabetes?

 - Fasting Plasma Glucose: Fasting is when no calories are consumed for at least 8 hours.
 Fasting Plasma Glucose levels should be greater than 126 mg/dl to indicate diabetes.

-- Screening is must for diabetes, especially:
+Screening is a must for diabetes, especially if your:

-- Age is above 30 years
+- age is above 30 years

 - BMI is above 23

-- Lifestyle is sedentary
+- lifestyle is sedentary

-Women with a history of gestational diabetes should have lifelong screening for the development of diabetes at least every 3 years.
+Note: Women with a history of gestational diabetes should have lifelong screening for the development of diabetes at least every 3 years.

 A fiber-rich, low salt, and reduced-fat meal is best to keep diabetes at bay.
 There are so many food items that work in permutations and combinations with your meals and help keep insulin spikes within control.

 This is why It is important to do activities that curb stress.
-Yoga and meditation are holistic ways of calming the body and mind, here is the list of rehab center also.
-The focused breathing improves metabolism and help keep various conditions at bay.
-Alternative healing modalities like tai chi, reiki, Tibetan chanting, theta healing, music therapy and more can be explored to focus the mind positively and be in sync with natural state of body.
+Yoga and meditation are holistic ways of calming the body and mind.
+Focused breathing improves metabolism and helps keep various conditions at bay.
+Alternative healing modalities like tai chi, reiki, theta healing, music therapy, and more can be explored to focus the mind positively and be in sync with the natural state of the body.